 Your values are influenced by the tasks you perform at different life stages.

 At any given moment in your life, you have a set of abstract values that guide your actions.
 As an academic psychologist, for example, I value knowledge, and spend a lot of time pursuing it.
 Success has also been a value for me, and so I have devoted time to my career.
 My values are not shared by everyone; I have many friends who are less driven by success than I am.

 In addition to individual differences in values, there may also be changes in values as people age.
-For example, people may value excitement more when they are younger than older.
+For example, people may value excitement more when they are younger.